owen-melville/photo-reactor/README.md

 <b><h2> Step 3d: Assemble the LED Board </b></h2>

+The LED Board uses transistors to control the on/off status of the LEDs, with the signal to the transistor coming from the Rasperry pi.
+It also has a power inlet port to power the LEDs separately from the Pi, as they draw quite a bit of current.
+In the future, an LED board could be purchased to directly control the LED, including its intensity, something not currently possible with this design.
+The design described here controls 2 LEDs at a time, but it could be extended to control more LEDs at once.

+<b>Parts Required:</b>
+- PCB board
+- Wires
+- 1x 1000 Ohm resistor
+- 2x 5.6 Ohm resistor
+- 2x 390 Ohm resistor
+- 2x NPN Transistors
+- Electrical Connectors
+- 1x Usb B Micro B Circuit board (for power)

+<b>Steps:</b>

 <b><h2> Step 3e: Assemble the Fan Board </b></h2>

+The Fan Board uses pre-made fan control boards to control the RPM of the fans.
+It connects to the Rasperry pi and to a separate power supply.
+The current design is for 2 fans (1 cooling, 1 stirring) but could be easily be extended for use with more fans.

+<b>Parts Required:</b>
+- PCB board
+- Wires
+- 1x 1000 Ohm resistor
+- 2x Fan Control Board
+- 2x Grove to Fan Board Connectors
+- 1x Usb B Micro B Circuit board (for power)

+<b>Steps:</b>

 <b><h2> Step 3f: Combine the Electronics </b></h2>

 <b><h1>Step 4: Operate the Photoreactor: </b></h1>

+<b><h1> Future Steps </b></h1>